department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.condition-notes.md

 - [User Requirements for Conditions](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/health-issues/health-issues-brief.md)
 - based on US-Core for Condition Resource profile
 - should have `meta.profile` set to `https://department-of-veterans-affairs.github.io/mhv-fhir-phr-mapping/StructureDefinition/VA.MHV.PHR.condition` to indicate the intent to be compliant with this profile
-- Presume we will not expose those that are ProblemTO.removed = true, but we should update our FHIR database in case the previous was recorded.
+- VIA will not expose those that are ProblemTO.removed = true, but we should update our FHIR database in case the previous was recorded.
-  - `clinicalStatus` set to `active` unless `entered-in-error`
-  - `verificationStatus` will use [entered-in-error method](background.html#entered-in-error) to support `entered-in-error`
+  - Thus we will be using [Index-Update-and-Delete](background.html#entered-in-error)
 - `note` to have as many indexes to handle all the ProblemTO.comments and ProblemTO.comment
 - `icd` is not always ICD-9, sometimes it is ICD-10.
 The following algorithm by Jay Lyle:
   - if the code starts with a number, its ICD-9